Here's How Much Money The World Cup Champs Will Make

 Here’s How Much Money The World Cup Champs Will Make

 Although the United States will not be playing in the 2018 World Cup, there’s still plenty of incentive to watch.
-There’s also plenty of incentive for those playing too, because the final payouts each team will receive are insane.
+There’s also plenty of reasons for those playing, too, because the final payouts each team will receive are insane.

 So how much money is available, you ask?
 Around $400 million dollars.